Dimitri Payet: Senior

 In May 2016, Payet was named in the France squad for Euro 2016.
 He was named the Man of the Match for scoring a goal, laying on an assist, creating eight scoring chances and delivering 13 crosses in the opening match of Euro 2016, on 10 June, a 2–1 win for France against Romania.
 In that match, Olivier Giroud headed Payet's cross into the goal in the 57th minute and Payet scored France's second goal in the 89th minute — a curling and powerful left-footed shot into the top corner from 2 metres outside the penalty box.

 In France's second group match against Albania on 15 June, Payet was again named the Man of the Match for creating six scoring chances for his teammates and supplying 17 crosses.
 In that match, Payet scored the second goal for France in a 2–0 win, the goal coming in the 96th minute.
 On 3 July, he scored and assisted in a 5–2 quarter-final win over Iceland at the Stade de France, as the hosts advanced to the semi-finals of the tournament.
 In the final of the tournament on 10 July, Payet was involved in a collision with Cristiano Ronaldo while attempting to challenge him for the ball, which resulted in an injury to the Portuguese forward and forced him off after 25 minutes of play.
 Payet was later substituted and Portugal eventually won the match 1–0 in extra time to lift the trophy.

-Payet sustained an injury during the 2018 UEFA Europa League Final, which resulted in him missing out on France's ultimately victorious 2018 FIFA World Cup squad.
-Payet was not personally informed about his omission by manager Didier Deschamps; according to his mother, he "found out watching on television like everyone else, with the family."
+Payet sustained an injury during the 2018 UEFA Europa League final, which resulted in him missing out on France's ultimately victorious 2018 FIFA World Cup squad.
+Payet was not personally informed about his omission by manager Didier Deschamps; according to his mother, he "found out watching on television like everyone else, with the family".

-Personal life

-During the COVID-19 pandemic in 2020, Payet's club, Marseille, was badly affected financially due to the cancellation of remainder of the 2019–20 season.
-As a result, several players accepted pay cuts in May 2020.
-Payet, the club's top earner, refused such a cut, citing a family to support.
-In August 2020, Payet was one of five Marseille players who returned a positive test for COVID-19.